 Subtract the ending speed from the starting speed.

-Convert the speed difference to units of speed that are compatible with the acceleration you will calculate.
+Convert the speed difference to units of speed that are compatible with the acceleration to be calculated.
 Acceleration is commonly expressed in feet per second per second, or meters per second per second.
-If the speed is in miles per hour, convert it to feet per second by multiplying the result by 1.47 (5,280 feet per mile/3,600 seconds per hour).
-Similarly, multiply kilometers per hour by 0.278 to convert it to meters per second.
+If the speed is in miles per hour, convert that speed to feet per second by multiplying the result by 1.47 (5,280 feet per mile÷3,600 seconds per hour).
+Similarly, multiply kilometers per hour by 0.278 to convert the speed to meters per second.

 Divide the speed change by the time during which the change occurred.
-This is the average deceleration rate
+This calculation yields the average deceleration rate.

 Calculate, as an example, the deceleration required to slow a landing aircraft from 300 mph to 60 mph in 30 seconds.